ChrisCummins/msc-thesis/docs/Experiment.md

-# Characterisation of SkelCL performance
+# E1: Characterisation of SkelCL performance

 The goal is to collect data about SkelCL performance under various conditions (independent variables) which will be used to identify an *optimisation space*.
-Limitations: I don't have access to multi-GPU hardware.
-There's no real "tunable knobs" of interest.

 #### Benchmarks